Juventus FC: Recent history (2020–present)

 On 8 August 2020, Sarri was sacked from his managerial position, one day after Juventus were eliminated from the 2019–20 UEFA Champions League by Lyon.
 On the same day, former player Andrea Pirlo was announced as the new coach, signing a two-year contract.
-In the 2020 Supercoppa Italiana, which was held in January 2021, Juventus won their ninth title after a 2–0 victory against Napoli.
-With Inter Milan's win of the 2020–21 Serie A, Juventus' run of nine consecutive titles came to an end; the club managed to secure a fourth-place finish on the final day of the league, granting Juventus qualification to the following season's Champions League.
-In the 2021 Coppa Italia final, Juventus won their 14th title.
-On 28 May, Juventus sacked Pirlo from his managerial position, and announced Allegri's return to the club as manager after two years away from management.
-After losing 4–2 after extra time to Inter Milan in the 2022 Coppa Italia final, the 2021–22 Juventus F.C. season marked the first year since 2010–11 in which the club had not won a trophy.
+With Inter Milan's win of the 2020–21 Serie A, Juventus's run of nine consecutive titles came to an end; the club managed to secure a fourth-place finish on the final day of the league, granting Juventus qualification to the following season's Champions League.
+Despite the fact Pirlo had won two seasonal trophies—the Coppa Italia and the Supercoppa Italiana— he was sacked from his managerial position in late May 2021.
+Allegri agreed to return to the club as manager after two years away from management on a four-year contract.
+During the three seasons that featured Ronaldo, the Champions League all-time top scorer, Juventus disappointingly failed to win the Champions League.
+Ronaldo left the club for Manchester United in late August 2021.